First, let me explain why it is important to think clearly about cause-and-effect relationships.

 Let me say it again: Galileo’s statement is the epoch, i.e. the defining moment, defining physics as we know it.
 Modern physics starts from the realization that we don’t need to know whether F causes ma, or vice versa, or both, or neither; for a wide range of purposes it suffices to know that F equals ma.

 There is a time and a place to deal with questions of causation, but introductory mechanics definitely isn’t it.
-Anything that blurs the distinction between causation and force sets science back almost 400 years.
+Anything that blurs the distinction between causation and mechanics sets science back almost 400 years.

 Let us consider Hooke’s law: F=−kx.